 The School of Public Affairs encourages all prospective students to seek out other sources of financial assistance from organizations or sponsors, such as:

-ISSS provides services including counseling, advocacy, outreach, and assistance with immigration issues; and runs programs such as Orientation, cross-cultural training, ethnic and nationality club advising, and the Academic Success Network.
+ISSS provides services including counseling, advocacy, outreach, and assistance with immigration issues.
+It runs programs such as International Student Orientation, cross-cultural training, ethnic and nationality club advising, and the Language Exchange Program.

 ISSS is authorized by the U.S. Immigration and Naturalization Service and the U.S. Information Agency to issue and sign the I-20 or DS-2019 forms.